AidanDelaney/AidanDelaney.github.io/2016ICTForEducation.md

 * OCR password example from A453
     - Write a program to test the "strength" of a password.
+    - strong passwords have a capital letter and a digit.
+    - medium passwords have a capital letter or a digit.
+    - all passwords are between 6 and 12 characters long.

 # Full-fat

 ## Dev env

 Professional developers use a full-fat dev environment.
-Most are open-source, and this is important.
+Most are cross-platform & open-source, and this is important.

 | Python   |     Java      |  C#   |
 |:----------:|:-------------:|:------:|